DeckSettings/game-reports-steamos/README.md

 This process ensures the database stays organized and that all reports provide the most accurate and useful information for the community.

+### 🤖 OCR Data Extraction

+The system supports extracting data from in-game settings screenshots using a custom-built image-to-text extractor service.
+When a report includes screenshots of in-game settings, the image-to-text service will attempt to automatically extract the settings and populate the report, saving time and ensuring accuracy.

-## 📊 Why Contribute to Deck Settings?
+## 📊 Why Contribute to DeckSettings?

 - **Full Control** – Submit, update, or delete your own reports freely.
 - **Help Others** – Your experience benefits others who may be playing the same game.